-Learn How to Hike or Backpack the Pohono Trail
+Learn How to Hike or Backpack The Pohono Trail

 Yosemite National Park is FULL of amazing trails; it’s hard to choose which ones to hike, especially if you only have a handful of days in the park.
-While I haven’t spent as much time in Yosemite as John Muir, I can honestly say that if you hike or backpack the Pohono Trail, you will be thrilled with how you spent your time.
+While I haven’t spent as much time in Yosemite as John Muir, I can honestly say that if you hike or backpack The Pohono Trail, you will be thrilled with how you spent your time.
 I know that John Muir would approve.

 I put probably too much effort into googling the best hikes wherever I go.
 If I have a limited amount of time in a place or a National Park, I want to be sure I’m spending it on the best trails.